ThijsKoot/snowproc/README.md

 }
 ```

-### Interacting with Snowflake
+## Interacting with Snowflake
 Interaction with Snowflake is provided by the SnowflakeClient class.
 Feel free to create as many instances as you like, they are stateless and refer to the same static `snowflake`-object provided by the environment.
+A notable missing feature in this initial release are parameterized SQL-statements.

 ```typescript
 class Database {